Plastic Surgeon Sees Trend Toward Smaller Implants

 "Regardless of the procedure in question, there are many ways to personalize a patient's results," Dr. Romanelli says.
 "Everyone from liposuction patients to breast reconstruction patients in Long Island can take advantage of advances in procedural techniques to create beautiful results."

-To request your free surgical consultation, just click, or call the office of board-certified plastic surgeon Dr. James Romanelli now at (631) 424-3600.
+To request your surgical consultation, just click, or call the office of board-certified plastic surgeon Dr. James Romanelli now at (631) 424-3600.